cjlee112/spnet/doc/developer/overview.rst

     match your system.

   - Generate a new Google+ API OAuth2 key at https://code.google.com/apis/console.
+When you do this, you'll need to use the IP address and port number from cp.conf.
+The default 127.0.0.1 is "localhost", so that's a good choice.

+    Unless you want (and know how) to serve secure http connections from your local machine to itself, you should change the "https" to "http" for the redirect URI and javascript origin fields.

     Download the JSON file containing your Client ID, open it, and paste the appropriate values into ``google/keys.json``.
 Also add your API key, found in the "Simple API Access" section of the Google API Console.

   - You don't need to do anything with ``twitter/keys`` for now.